New Mexico Defensive Driving – Frequently Asked Questions

 Check with your specific court before enrolling in our course.
 We have all of the eligibility requirements and steps to take for the New Mexico Defensive Driving courses listed on our How It Works page.

-The New Mexico Court-Referred Driver Improvement course meets the state-mandated 6-hour length requirement, while the Point Suspension course meets the required 8-hour length.
+The New Mexico Court-Referred Driver Improvement course meets the state-mandated 6-hour length requirement.

 Each of your 12 course chapters focuses on single topics that pertain to New Mexico driving and traffic laws.
 These topics include: